Donald C. Peattie: Early life

+After five years in France they moved to Kennicott Grove in Illinois, his wife's childhood home, which she described in American Acres, and he described in A Prairie Grove.
+He also wrote An Almanac for Moderns there, which won an award from the Limited Editions Club as likely to become a classic.
+In July 1937 moved to Montecito, CA, where he wrote Flowering Earth.
+In 1942 he moved to Santa Barbara, CA.

+His brother-in-law was Robert Redfield, the anthropologist.

 Later life

 Peattie was an advocate for protecting the Indiana Dunes.
 He served on the Save the Dunes Council in the late 1950s, helping to bring Illinois' Senator Paul Douglas into the fight to protect the Indiana Dunes from industrial development.